motoom/jumpcityrecords/README.md

 ![jump city records](http://i.imgur.com/jgJVyBk.png)

 Jump City Records is an experimental, open-source record label that produces and releases its albums through a series of python bots.
+Some albums can be listened to at https://soundcloud.com/jumpcityrecords/albums.
 It was designed by Luis Queral (http://luisquer.al) and engineered by Michiel Overtoom (http://www.michielovertoom.com/).

 The above illustration was done by Matt Carignan (http://mattcarignan.com/).